Adamrakowski1/Full-Stack-Movie-Application/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 Support

-If you have any questions or need help with the project, please open an issue in the GitHub repository.

----

-**Happy Coding! 🎬✨**